sminnee/arborist/README.md

 This will execute the same command as the previous item; however, it will start the merging from revision #1234.
 This is useful if you had to cancel your arborist session for some reason.

+	> arb rel1/sapphire --revs=100,101,106,107

+This will limit the scope of your arborist execution to some specific revisions.
+This is useful if you want to use arborist to cherry pick, rather than do a full merge.